 “Why is it that such things happen when you least want it!
 Why doesn’t it happen when you do not have the time for it?”
 Lindsay wondered, turning around, barely seeing the play of shadows on the ceiling.

 All of a sudden it looked like Ronald stood there at the railing!

 They’d slipped inside somehow!

-He mouth was desert dry instantly.
-Even if shewanted to scream, there was no way it would happen.
+Her mouth was desert dry instantly.
+Even if she wanted to scream, there was no way it would happen.
 She stood there motionless.
 She just looked at the darkened figure before her.